Hazardous Weather Outlook

 .Lightning...Isolated thunderstorms, particularly across

-western interior.
-Stay alert and be prepared to take shelter if
+west to northwest PR.
+Stay alert and be prepared to take shelter

 .Excessive Rainfall...Flooding in urban areas, roads, small

-streams, and washes, particularly across western interior.
-There
+streams, and washes, particularly across west to northwest PR.

 .Rip Currents...Life-threatening rip currents are possible in the